theapache64/bucker/README.md

 <img alt="Twitter: theapache64" src="https://img.shields.io/twitter/follow/theapache64.svg?style=social" />
 </a>

 > Bucker is a stupid browser that can only load a few URLs.
-This project is an attempt to reduce my phone usage and help me from jumping into the internet rabbitholes out there ;)
+This project is an attempt to reduce my phone usage and help me from jumping into the internet rabbit-holes out there ;)

 ## How it works?